 Bedford's long history in the art world and decade-long creative work within the NYC flower world lead her into co-curating "Flower Craft" with Deputy Director Elissa Auther and her team at the Museum of Arts and Design in NYC.
 Opening May 14th - June 28th, 2022

-Sarah Bedford received an BA from Cooper Union, attended Skowhegan and received the Wallace E Truman Award in painting from the National Academy of Fine Arts as well as a fellowship at the Lower East Side Print Shop in Manhattan.
-She previously showed at Bellwether Gallery and currently shows at Mrs Gallery in Maspeth, Queens.
-Born and raised on a ranch in Eastern Montana she resides in Greenpoint Brooklyn with her family.
+Sarah Bedford received an BA from Cooper Union, attended Skowhegan and received the Wallace E Truman Award in painting from the National Academy of Fine Arts as well as a fellowship at the Lower East Side Print Shop.
+She started her career in Williamsburg at Bellwether Gallery and currently shows at Mrs Gallery in Maspeth, Queens.
+Born and raised on a ranch in Eastern Montana she resides in Greenpoint Brooklyn.

 For for more information please contact: https://www.mrsgallery.com/